TechVerse-Development/Documentation/docs/intro.md

 sidebar_position: 1
 ---

-# Discorder
+# TechVerse

 ## Welcome

-Welcome to the official documentation for Discorder!
-Discorder is a secure Discord logging API.

-## Prerequisites

-There are no special prerequisites to get started with Discorder.
-It supports all programming languages, as long as they support HTTP requests!
+Welcome to the TechVerse documentation, a place where you can find any information related to our projects.